DocJade/fluster_rs/windows.md

 The default WSL kernels do not have the usb_storage module enabled, we will need to build our own.

 Follow [this](https://chris.harrington.mn/project/2022/07/30/wsl2-usb-storage.html) up until the `Windows USB-IP` section.
 `sudo modprobe usb-storage` should not fail.
-You can check if it was actually loaded with `lsmod`
+You can check if it was actually loaded with `lsmod`.

 # Step 1: USB floppy passthrough.